 Damage to the Spleen

 The spleen is an organ located in the upper abdomen that works like a filter, removing bacteria and dead red blood cells from the bloodstream.
 Radiation to the spleen can cause it to not function.
 Damage to the spleen results in being at a higher risk for certain infections caused by encapsulated bacteria.
 Streptococcus pneumoniae and Haemophilus influenzae type b are the most common.

-- You should wear a medic alert bracelet noting that you do not have a spleen (asplenia) as it is important for those involved in your care to be aware.
+- You should wear a medic alert bracelet noting that you do not have a working spleen (asplenia) as it is important for those involved in your care to know.